mkpetterson/2016-elections/README.md

 Updated demographic information could be fed into the same model to accurately predict the 2020 election, although recent events and constituent sentiment would likely add value if it could be incorporated.

+One of the most important features, both by p-value and by visual analysis of histograms, is how the county voted in previous elections.
+Republican voters tend to vote republican and democrat voters tend to vote for republicans.
+A county flipping parties, which happened in the 2016 elections, likely is caused by factors other than demographics.

 ## Notes